hugsy/gef/docs/faq.md

 Also, PEDA development has been quite idle for a few years now, and many new interesting features a debugger can provide simply do not exist.

+## What if my GDB is < 7.7 ? ##

+GDB was introduced with its Python support early 2011 with the release of GDB 7.
+A (very) long way has gone since and the Python API has been massively improved, and GEF is taking advantage of them to provide the coolest features with as little performance impact as possible.

+Therefore, it is highly recommended to run GEF with the latest version of GDB.
+However, all functions should work on a GDB 7.7 and up.
+If not, send a [bug report](https://github.com/hugsy/gef/issues) and provide as much details as possible.

+If you are running an obsolete version, GEF will show a error and message and exit.
+You can still use GDB the normal way.

 ## I cannot get GEF to setup!! ##

-GEF will work on any GDB 7.x compiled with Python support.
+GEF will work on any GDB 7.7+ compiled with Python support.
 You can view that commands that failed to load using `gef missing`, but this will not affect GEF generally.